urtubia/MinimalPanelControls/README.md

 ![](https://raw.githubusercontent.com/urtubia/MinimalPanelControls/master/Example/iosdemo-minimalpanelcontrols.gif)

 MinimalPanelControls is a library of controls for iOS, which are minimally designed.
 The controls are suitable for usage on a control panel type of user interface.
-They are particularly suited for audio related apps, where dialing settings on a sounds or preset is necessary.
+They are particularly suited for audio related apps, where dialing settings on a sound or preset is necessary.

 They were used to build http://www.roboticdrums.com